Thank you for considering an application to study Medicine at Newcastle University.

 Newcastle University is the lead institution for Realising Opportunities - a unique collaboration of 12 research-intensive universities working together to promote fair access and social mobility of students from under-represented groups.

-Newcastle has a long history in welcoming international students to study medicine.
+Newcastle has a long history in welcoming international students to study medicine and all students benefit from the experience that cultural diversity brings to the programme.

-If you're not a national of the European Economic Area, you may need to apply for Tier 4 general entry clearance (visa) before travelling to the UK.
+If your are not a national of the European Economic Area, you may need to apply for Tier 4 general entry clearance (visa) before travelling to the UK.

-The University has a dedicated team to provide advice and guidance in this area.
-Find out more:
+The University has a dedicated team who will be happy to provide advice and guidance about visa requirements.
+Find out more at: